 One system of the brain that appears to be most affected by cocaine is the ventral tegmental area (VTA).
 Nerve cells from the VTA stretch to another brain area known as the nucleus accumbens.

 The nucleus accumbens is one of the most important pleasure centres of the brain.
-In some animal studies, a wide range of pleasurable stimuli, including sex, food, and some commonly abused drugs, was shown to increase activity in the nucleus accumbens by a significant amount.
+In some animal studies, a wide range of mental pleasurable stimuli, including sex, food, and some commonly abused drugs, was shown to increase activity in the nucleus accumbens by a significant amount.
 In the healthy, expected communication process, dopamine is released by a neuron and then absorbed into the synapse, where it is able to bind with dopamine receptors on other neurons.

 Dopamine is typically then absorbed back into the transmitting neuron by a protein is known as the dopamine transporter.
 If cocaine is used, it attaches itself to the dopamine transporter and prevents the normal recycling process from occurring, which typically results in dopamine collecting in the synapse which can only add to the pleasurable effects of cocaine.